• You are here:

 An HSA is participant-owned.
 That means you keep your HSA for the life of the account, no matter your job status or if you lose your health insurance.

-A couple of things to remember: you can only contribute to your HSA when you’re enrolled in an HDHP.
+A couple of things to remember; you can only contribute to your HSA when you’re enrolled in an HDHP.
 However, you can continue to spend your HSA balance no matter the status of your healthcare coverage.

 You can file for reimbursement for any claim that was incurred after your HSA is established.
 There is no time limit for filing claims.
 You cannot file a claim for an expense that occurred prior to opening the HSA.

-Here is an example: You opened your HSA in January 2021.
-You had an eligible expense in February, but did not file a claim.
-If you still have the receipt or supporting documentation, you can file a claim in 2021 (or beyond).
-You cannot, however, file claims through your HSA for expenses that you had before January 2021.
+Here is an example: You opened your HSA in January 2024.
+You had an eligible expense in February 2024, but did not file a claim.
+If you still have the receipt or supporting documentation, you can file a claim in (or beyond).
+You cannot, however, file claims through your HSA for expenses that you had before January 2024.

 What happens if I withdraw my HSA funds for something other than health expenses?